acmestack/acmestack-website/.github/ISSUE_TEMPLATE/feature-request---.md

 ---
 name: "Feature request \U0001F680"
-about: Suggest an idea for OpeninGO
+about: Suggest an idea for AcmeStack

 ---